ocim128/Webhook/README.md

 - Configure `MONGODB_URI` (and related options) plus `PUBLIC_HOST`/`PORT` on Render so the service writes directly to hosted MongoDB storage.
 - Deploy the Express app to Render (or any Node host) and update DNS/webhook senders to target the hosted URL.
+- Deploying to Vercel?
+Use the provided `api/index.js` serverless bridge and make sure your project is configured as a Node/Express app (Vercel will automatically route `/api` requests).
+Set the same environment variables in Vercel’s dashboard.